hashicorp/go-secure-stdlib/README.md

 disappear at any time.

-If you are a Vault plugin author and think you need a library in here in your plugin, please open an issue in the Vault repsoitory for discussion.
+If you are a Vault plugin author and think you need a library in here in your plugin, please open an issue in the Vault repository for discussion.

 The libraries in here were originally pulled from vault/helper/metricsutil (metricsutil) and vault/internalshared (the rest).
 See there for contribution